innovatrics/smartface/sfcli/README.md

 #### video

-This command allow to create, update or view videoProcessor.
+This command allow to create, update or view settings of videoProcessor.
 VideoProcessor is domain entity which groups some data entities, workers and configs.
 That alows you to add live stream from IP camera and easily change processing properties.

 NOTE: stream id is used as unique identifier of videoProcessor